 All payments are due at 11:59 PM MT on the due date.
-A late payment fee of \$50 will be applied for each payment missed after a payment due date.
+A late payment fee of \$50 will be applied for each payment made after a payment due date.

-NIMAA reserves the right to cancel enrollment for students who fail to make their initial program fee and tuition payment by 11:59pm MT five days after the payment due date, unless a signed alternate payment plan has been established with NIMAA and the student is up-to-date with that plan.
+NIMAA will cancel enrollment for students who fail to make their initial program fee and tuition payment by 11:59pm MT five days after the payment due date, unless a signed alternate payment plan has been established with NIMAA and the student is upto-date with that plan.